Coming soon Love Never Dies

-A contemporary ghost story
+A short ghost story

 Laura and Owen buy a secluded cottage on the edge of the Peak District.
 Old mines riddle the hills surrounding their new home and, soon after moving in, Laura starts to hear faint snatches of birdsong.